Storyphile’s business hours are from 9:00 a.m. to 4:30 p.m., Mountain Time. We’re closed on weekends and holidays.

 - Our life story packages start as low as $495 for a living obituary.

-- A set of personal interview recordings that cover a complete life story starts at $2,400.
+- A set of personal interview recordings for a complete life story (10.5 hours of recording) costs $2,700.

-- A one-of-a-kind, well-written book designed by a graphic artist typically starts at $40,000 before printing costs.
-Printing can range from $15 to $20 per copy of a black-and-white softcover book to $100+ per copy for embossed leather covers.
+- Printing can range from $10 to $15 per copy of a black-and-white softcover book to $100+ per copy for embossed leather covers.

 Telling your life story is an investment in your past—for your future.